pohly/enhancements/keps/sig-node/3063-dynamic-resource-allocation/README.md

 Extending the Device Plugins API to use [Container Device Interface](https://github.com/container-orchestrated-devices/container-device-interface) would help address some of the requirements, but not all of them.

+NodePrepareResource and NodeUnprepareResource could be added to the Device Plugins API and only get called for resource claims.

+However, this would mean that
+developers of the Device Plugins would have to implement mandatory API calls (ListAndWatch, Allocate), which could create confusion as those calls are meaningless for the Dynamic Resource Allocation purposes.

+Even worse, existing device plugins would have to implement the new calls with stubs that return errors because the generated Go interface will require them.

 It should be also taken into account that Device Plugins API is beta.
 Introducing incompatible changes to it may not be accepted by